-Further disclosure regarding Employee Provisions can be found at Note 3(d) Summary of Significant Accounting Policies and Note 23 Employee Benefits.
+Further disclosure regarding Employee Provisions can be found at Note 4 Significant Accounting Judgements, Estimates and Assumptions and Note 22 Employee Benefits.
 We have performed the following procedures:

 - Reviewed the employee entitlement calculations and are satisfied that they calculations are in accordance with applicable accounting standards. - Tested the accuracy of the calculations and models used to calculate employee entitlement provisions. - Evaluated the assumptions applied in calculating employee entitlements such as the discount rate and the probability of long service leave vesting conditions being met.